- Starting A Para Rowing Program

 Radio headsets can provide direct communication between a coach and a vision-impaired rower.
 The equipment will generally include a handset for the coach and a helmet or headpiece with a built in speaker for the athlete.

-Some vision-impaired athletes might benefit from having tactile aids to assist with technique, such as using matchsticks or a tactile indicator taped to the grips to help sense square and feathered oar positions.
+Vision-impaired athletes might benefit from having tactile aids to assist with technique, such as electrical tape on the erg rail to indicate where to take the catch.

-Considerations for Rowers with Spinal Cord Injury (SPI)
+Considerations for Rowers with Spinal Cord Injury (SCI)

 Consider the rower’s response to cold and heat.
 Rowers with SCI likely have an impaired capacity to control body temperature in very hot or cold weather.
 Discuss this with them to see if they have any concerns.